techouse/qs/README.md

 that a query string or `application/x-www-form-urlencoded` body was *not* sent as utf-8, eg. if the form had an `accept-charset` parameter or the containing page had a different character set.

-**QS** supports this mechanism via the `DecodeOptions.charsetSentinel` option.
+**QS** supports this mechanism via the [DecodeOptions.charsetSentinel] option.
-If specified, the `utf8` parameter will be omitted from the returned `Map`.
+If specified, the `utf8` parameter will be omitted from the returned [Map].
-It will be used to switch to `latin1`/`utf-8` mode depending on how the checkmark is encoded.
+It will be used to switch to [latin1] or [utf8] mode depending on how the checkmark is encoded.

-**Important**: When you specify both the `DecodeOptions.charset` option and the `DecodeOptions.charsetSentinel` option, the `DecodeOptions.charset` will be overridden when the request contains a `utf8` parameter from which the actual charset can be deduced.
-In that sense the `DecodeOptions.charset` will behave as the default charset rather than the authoritative charset.
+**Important**: When you specify both the [DecodeOptions.charset] option and the [DecodeOptions.charsetSentinel] option, the [DecodeOptions.charset] will be overridden when the request contains a `utf8` parameter from which the actual charset can be deduced.
+In that sense the [DecodeOptions.charset] will behave as the default charset rather than the authoritative charset.

 ```dart